 Just when you’d figured out when to cleanse, tone and moisturise, there’s a whole load of other skincare steps to incorporate into your beauty routine.
 Whether it includes three or 13 steps though, it’s important to get the order right.
 If you’re not sure whether your serum comes before your moisturiser or when to layer on your SPF, here’s your handy step-by-step guide of what goes on when and why.
 You can follow this order for your routine no matter your skin type.

 You’re unique and so is your skin.
 Its needs differ depending on your age, the time of year and even the time of day.
 While it would be great to have one miracle cream that protects your skin from environmental aggressors, cleanses it, hydrates it and even slows down the formation of wrinkles, we hate to break it to you, it doesn’t exist.

 You can, however, get the same effect with a good skincare routine based on the right ingredients for your skin type.
 Applying it in the right order can be the difference in it being effective or not.

 Your nourishing serums and moisturisers need a clean surface to work on, so your cleanser is still your first step in your skincare routine order, whether it’s the morning or evening.
 Depending on your skin type and whether you wear makeup, you may prefer to double cleanse in the evening or to use a foaming formula for a more thorough clean though.

 Step two in your daily skincare routine is another old favourite – your toner.
 This also helps to remove surface debris from your skin and prepare it for the nourishing creams to come.
 As well as catching any oil or dirt your cleanser didn’t and helping to reduce the appearance of pores, toners also help to balance your skin’s pH levels, returning it to its normal, naturally acidic levels.

 If incorporating a serum is new territory for you, a handy way to remember what order to layer your skincare is that the thinnest goes on first.
 As serums are potent formulas designed with specific skincare concerns in mind and can penetrate your skin’s surface layers, they offer a targeted treatment and do much of the work of your routine.
 Applying a Vitamin C serum in the morning can not only brighten your complexion but protect your skin from external factors including pollution.
 Hydrating serums rich in ingredients like Hyaluronic Acid or Retinol can also give dehydrated or dry skin an extra boost of moisture while fortifying the skin barrier.

-Lighter formulas in the morning can help you stay hydrated without clogging pores.
-In the evening, opt for a nourishing heavier night creams work in tandem with your body’s natural overnight recovery process.
+Lighter formulas in the morning should be easily absorbed and help you stay hydrated without clogging pores.
+In the evening, opt for a nourishing heavier night cream that will work in tandem with your body’s natural overnight recovery process.